Spoilers For ‘General Hospital’ Suggest That Finn Puts His Relationship With Anna At Risk

-General Hospital spoilers suggest that there is major trouble brewing for Finn and Anna and it’s Peter who is at the heart of the upcoming drama.
-Anna has been struggling over what she suspects the truth is about Peter’s prior antics and it seems that Finn is about to make some decisions for her.
+General Hospital spoilers suggest that there is major trouble brewing for Finn and Anna, and it’s Peter who is at the heart of the upcoming drama.
+Anna has been struggling over what she suspects is the truth about Peter’s prior antics, and it seems that Finn is about to make some decisions for her.
 Knowing Anna, she probably will not be happy about this.

-According to the new issue Soap Opera Digest, Finn will worry that Anna is holding back on exposing the truth on this matter because of her biological connection to Peter.
+According to the new issue of Soap Opera Digest, Finn will worry that Anna is holding back on exposing the truth of this matter because of her biological connection to Peter.

-“Finn worries that Anna is getting in over her head, that perhaps her belief and trust in her son is blinding her to the truth about what Peter is capable of,” teases Co-Head Writer Chris Van Etten.
+“Finn worries that Anna is getting in over her head, that perhaps her belief and trust in her son is blinding her to the truth about what Peter is capable of,” teases co-head writer Chris Van Etten.

 Anna will argue that everything she’s uncovered is circumstantial.
-General Hospital spoilers indicate that soon Finn will tell Anna that Robert is intent on digging into this and Anna will not be pleased.
+General Hospital spoilers indicate that Finn will soon tell Anna that Robert is intent on digging into this, and Anna will not be pleased.

-Anna’s granddaughter Emma is coming for a visit soon and Robert will stop by to spend time with her.
+Anna’s granddaughter Emma is coming for a visit soon, and Robert will stop by to spend time with her.
 This will give Anna an opportunity to push Robert on this investigation where she thinks he’s pursuing Peter simply because of Peter’s connection to Faison.

 Robert forces Anna to make a difficult decision about Peter and his safety from prosecution.
 What will she decide?#GH is brand-new and starts RIGHT NOW on ABC! @finolahughes pic.twitter.com/HsNUFGhmvJ